 8. I’m Not ICF Accredited And Can’t Afford To Be

-If you want to do corporate work such as business or executive coaching you probably need to go the ICF route.
+If you want to do corporate work such as business or executive coaching you may need to go the ICF route.

 However, I’m not ICF accredited and I know some highly successful coaches who aren’t either.
 It would be a ‘nice to have, but I don’t feel like it has held me back.